There’s one not-so-secret ingredient that fuels relationship building and makes SEO work. It also makes social sharing work. Referrals, too.

 When you take in a lot of exciting work, your own work becomes more exciting.
 Not because you’re copying, but because you’re inspired by different approaches to your subject.

-Don’t suck up — just be nice
+Don’t suck up to build relationships — just be nice

 If your content crushes are decent human beings, they’re going to be a bit weirded out if you immediately head over to their site and start “squeeing all over your shoes,” to use Pace Smith’s fine phrase.